API Reference¶

 ...

 The widgets don’t have to be actual Kivy widgets.
-Anything that has an attribute named opacity would work.
+Anything with an attribute named opacity–such as kivy.core.window.Window–would work.

 async interpolate(start, end, *, duration=1.0, step=0, transition='linear') AsyncIterator¶